 Some even consider Latin America a region ‘reached’ with the gospel.
 That was the position of the First World Missionary Conference in Edinburg in 1910.
 But many who know the name of Jesus do not know why He came or what He offers to sinners in our broken world.
 500 years ago, the Protestant Reformation took the Western world by storm but left Latin America basically untouched.
 This ‘reached’ land needs true gospel transformation as much as anywhere.

 Here are ten prayer requests for the Latin American church.
-You may consider praying for one Latin American country each day: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela.
+You may consider praying for one Latin American country each day: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela.

 1. Pray for the true gospel to be known and believed throughout Latin America.